 - Enzymes do not affect the change in free energy (∆G); instead, they hasten reactions that would occur eventually.

 - Enzymes are neither consumed nor permanently altered as a consequence of their participation in a reaction.

 The lock-and-key theory:

-Whatever the case, the reactions that occur accelerate greatly — over a millionfold — once the substrates bind to the active site of the enzyme.
-The chemical reactions result in a new product or molecule that then separates from the enzyme, which goes on to catalyze other reactions.
+Whatever the case, the reactions which rate is increasing greatly — over a millionfold — once the substrates bind to the active site of the enzyme.
+The chemical reactions result in a new product or molecule.
+Then the product separates from the enzyme.
+After that, the enzyme goes on to catalyze another reactant molecule again.